 Scandal Envelopes Cricket League In India

-Mr. VIKAS BAJAJ (Correspondent, New York Times): Good morning, Renee.
+VIKAS BAJAJ: Good morning, Renee.

 : Now, for those of us who don't follow the cricket world, you know, like its every twist and turn, give us, in very basic terms, what's going on here.

-Mr. BAJAJ: Sure.
+BAJAJ: Sure.
 So, three weeks ago, the commissioner of the IPL, this man named Lalit Modi, sort of surprised everybody and revealed a startling fact, which was that a friend - a close female friend of a senior government official had been given a free stake in one of the new teams that is being added to the IPL next year.

 : You know, the Indian Premier League, described as glitzy - could you expand on that?
 I mean, what makes it different from other earlier, traditional leagues?

-When IPL came in, they chose a different format of the game, one that lasts just three, three-and-a-half hours or so.
+BAJAJ: When IPL came in, they chose a different format of the game, one that lasts just three, three-and-a-half hours or so.
 It had cheerleaders, which is something that, you know, cricket had never seen before.
 It had star power.
 Bollywood's biggest stars were owners of teams, and they were there on the sidelines, cheering their teams.
 So they had a level of attention, money, star power that Indian cricket had never really seen before.

 : So the media in India is all over this scandal, then?

-Mr. BAJAJ: I can remember the last day when it wasn't on the front page of virtually every newspaper in the country.
+BAJAJ: I can remember the last day when it wasn't on the front page of virtually every newspaper in the country.

 : Again, cricket is not an American sport, but how bad is this scandal for the sport itself?

-Like in baseball, I don't think most people will do that.
+BAJAJ: Like in baseball, I don't think most people will do that.
 I think most people will continue to watch, but it certainly caused a lot of angst and grief among cricket fans, of which there are many in this country.

 : Thanks very much for joining us.

-Mr. BAJAJ: You're welcome.
+BAJAJ: You're welcome.

 : New York Times correspondent Vikas Bajaj, speaking to us from Mumbai, India.

 : This is NPR News.